PDF guide··10 min read·Updated April 24, 2026

 Slim down PDFs without losing a pixel.

-2. Switch to the Network tab.
+Press F12 (Windows / Linux) or ⌘⌥I (Mac).
+Switch to the Network tab.

 When lossless isn't enough

-The honest answer is: Toolbelt doesn't have a lossy PDF compressor yet (it's on the roadmap).
+Honest answer: Toolbelt doesn't have a lossy PDF compressor yet (it's on the roadmap).
 For now, three workable alternatives:

 None of these require uploading your file.

-Common mistakes that make compression worse
+Common mistakes that make things worse

 Why this site doesn't upload your files